How to register share capital for your Estonian company

 You may have noticed earlier that I used the slightly odd phrasing for ‘banking account’.
 That’s because payment institutions like Wise can legally describe their services as ‘banking’, but not themselves as a ‘bank’.
 There’s often a debate in the e-resident community about which credit or payment institution is best, but they all have pros and cons and there is no right answer for everyone.
 On a personal note, I mostly use Wise business account for my own Estonian company.

 By default, all established private limited companies have a minimum share capital of 2500 euros, unless you had a reason to increase this amount.
 If there are several shareholders, each shareholder should make a contribution in the amount corresponding to the nominal value of their share.
-Any investments into the company by shareholders above their nominal share value should be made as separate transactions.
+Any investments into the company by shareholders above their nominal share value should be made as separate transactions for clarity.
 Increasing the share capital before registration is not possible.

 The payment description can be written in English or Estonian as either “share capital contribution” or “osakapitali sissemakse”.

 The next crucial step is to prove to the Estonian Business Register that you made the payment.
 For this, you should ask your company’s payment institution for proof of the deposit or multiple deposits.
-This must be submitted online so there is no point in asking for a paper document.
+The easiest way is to submit it online so there is no point in asking for a paper document.
 Starting from 1 February 2023 you are lucky not to need the proof if the amount deposited is not more than 50 000 euros.

 When using an Estonian business bank account, you are usually able to download it straight from your online account with a digital stamp as a .bdoc file.
 If you receive an encrypted .cdoc document from an Estonian bank then it must first be decrypted with the DigiDoc program before submitting it to the Business Register otherwise only you can see it.
 Please note that the payment confirmation always needs to be downloaded from your business account.